 Steve Silverman: How old were you when you first heard the story?

-Steve Silverman: And is it something was discussed through the years after that or just kinda…
+Steve Silverman: And is it something that was discussed through the years after that or just kinda…

 Steve Silverman: Your grandfather.
 Did you ever meet him?